bulldog2011/nano/README.md

 ###Feature Highlight
 1. ***Light-Weight*** : the library jar is less than 70K, no external dependencies on Android platform.
-2. ***Fast*** : performance comparable to Android native xml parser like SAX parser and XmlPull parser.
+2. ***Fast*** : performance comparable to Android native xml parser like SAX parser and XmlPull parser, see benchmark [here](http://bulldog2011.github.com/blog/2013/02/08/nano-benchmark-on-android/).
 3. ***Memory-efficient*** : memory usage is minimized by leverging streaming parsing technology.
 4. ***Annotation Driven*** : No custom serialization code is needed, just add a few light annotations to make the class bindable.
 5. ***Support both XML and JSON*** : object instance can be serialized to or deserialized from either XML or JSON.